nabil828/comp4537-f22/Tutorials/Error-Handling/Express Error-Handling/readme.md

-These codes will also crash the server.
-Here, the client will not even get a response!
+All the previous codes will crash the server.
+Furthermore, the client will not even get a response!

 In order, to prevent this crash, you have to